 British conductor Matthew Scott Rogers has recently completed four seasons on the conducting staff of the Royal Opera House, Covent Garden.
-As a member of the Jette Parker Young Artists Programme he has conducted both the Orchestra of the Royal Opera House and the Orchestra of Opera North on the main stage, and joined the music staff of The Royal Opera working with conductors such as Antonio Pappano, Andris Nelsons, Dan Ettinger and Nicola Luisotti.
+As a member of the Jette Parker Young Artists Programme he has conducted both the Orchestra of the Royal Opera House and the Orchestra of Opera North on the main stage, and joined the music staff of The Royal Opera working with conductors such as Antonio Pappano, Andris Nelsons, Placido Domingo and Esa-Pekka Salonen.
 Engagements before joining the Programme included conducting for The Royal Ballet on the Company’s tours to Japan in summer 2016 and New York in 2015.

-Rogers came to international attention in July 2015 when he made his Lincoln Center debut conducting the New York City Ballet Orchestra at the David H Koch theatre, followed by the Melbourne Symphony Orchestra as a member of the prestigious Symphony Services International Conductor Development Program.
-Other orchestras he has conducted include the Tokyo City Philharmonic, Osaka Symphony Orchestra, Dubrovnik Symphony Orchestra, Berlin Sinfonietta, Komische Oper, Southbank Sinfonia, Rambert Ballet Orchestra, and Winslow Hall Opera.
+Rogers came to international attention in July 2015 when he made his Lincoln Center debut conducting the New York City Ballet Orchestra at the David H Koch theatre; this was followed by a period with the Melbourne Symphony Orchestra as a member of the prestigious International Conductor Development Program.
+Other orchestras he has conducted include the Tokyo City Philharmonic, Osaka Symphony Orchestra, Dubrovnik Symphony Orchestra, Berlin Sinfonietta, Komische Oper, Southbank Sinfonia, Estonian Festival Orchestra, Rambert Ballet Orchestra, and Winslow Hall Opera.

 He is a passionate advocate of music education, having collaborated with Newham Music on their large-scale project, the Newham Philharmonic, which took a full symphony orchestra into the schools of London’s poorest borough and culminated with concerts at the Barbican.
-He works regularly with the Learning and Participation department at the Royal Opera House, leading conducting masterclasses.
+He works regularly with the Learning and Participation department at the Royal Opera House, leading conducting masterclasses and judging composition competitions.

 Rogers was the youngest student admitted into the conducting class at the Royal Conservatoire of Scotland and prepared orchestras for leading guest conductors including Ilan Volkov, Stéphane Dèneve, Donald Runnicles and Martyn Brabbins.
 Having studied with Neeme and Paavo Järvi, Bernard Haitink and Yannick Nezet-Seguin, he was a member of Jorma Panula’s acclaimed class at the Sibelius Academy in Helsinki.